James Dwyer McGee

-Professor James Dwyer McGee OBE FRS (17 December 1903 – 28 February 1987) was an Australian scientist and photoelectronics inventor, who worked for many years at EMI in west London, largely developing the first television camera.
+James Dwyer McGee (17 December 1903 – 28 February 1987) was an Australian scientist and photoelectronics inventor, who worked for many years at EMI in west London, largely developing the first television camera.

 Early life

 He was born in Queanbeyan, New South Wales in Australia, the sixth of seven children.
 His father was Francis Joseph McGee (8 July 1866 – 13 February 1950).
 He attended St Patrick's College, Goulburn.

 He studied Physics and Mathematics at university.
 In 1928 he won a 1851 Research Fellowship to study in the UK, and he gained a PhD in Nuclear Physics from Clare College, Cambridge in November 1931.

 Career

 EMI

 He moved to EMI in January 1932.
 J.D.
 McGee worked with the first technology of television, and invented the BBC's first television cameras with William Francis Tedham (1902–2000) at EMI's Central Research Laboratories in Middlesex.
 Tedham and McGee submitted their first patent on 12 May 1932.

+He worked at EMI with Hans Gerhard Lubszyński (31 August 1904-1997) and Sydney Rodda.

 He featured in a BBC1 documentary programme at 9.30 pm on Thursday 3 November 1966 entitled The Discovery of Television.